SaulRamirezCastro/Reload_Athena_partition/README.md

-# Athena_Reload_Partition
+# Reload hive partition in Aws Athena
-Script to reload Aws Athena partition using lambda
+Class to reload Aws Athena partition using lambda